HCL-TECH-SOFTWARE/digital-experience/docs/platform/systemrequirements/9.5_express/supportedsoftware.md

 ||6.2|6.2 and later maintenance|9.5|Full|No|
 |Oracle JDBC Driver 12.c|12.2**|12.2 and later maintenance|9.5|Full|No|

 * JDBC drivers are shipped as DB2 for z/OS APARs.
-You can check for the appropriate APAR/PTF numbers in the DB2 for z/OS Infocenter, 'Programming for DB2 > Programming for Java > Supported drivers for JDBC and SQLJ'.
+You can check for the appropriate APAR/PTF numbers in the DB2 for z/OS Infocenter (**Programming for DB2 > Programming for Java > Supported drivers for JDBC and SQLJ**).
 Obtain the PTFs from DB2 on z/OS support or IBMLINK.
 Version 3.58 and later are supported.
 * Requires APAR PK93123 for DB2 on z/OS V9.1.
 You can obtain the fix from DB2 on z/OS support or IBMLINK.
 ** Oracle JDBC Driver Thin (type 4) Oracle JDBC Driver Thick, TAF (type 2) - Supported on Linux operating systems only.

-## LDAP Servers
+## LDAP servers
 All LDAP Servers that support the LDAP V3 Specification are supported.

 |Supported Software|Version|Supported software minimum|Product minimum|Components|Operating System Restrictions?|
 |-----------|-----|------------------|-----|------|-------------|
 |IBM Security Directory Suite|8.0.1|8.0.1 and later maintenance|9.5|Full|No|

-## Product Specific or Mixed Content
+## Product-specific or mixed content
 |Supported Software|Version|Supported software minimum|Product minimum|Components|Operating System Restrictions?|
 |-----------|-----|------------------|-----|------|-------------|
 |Dojo Toolkit|1.9|1.9|9.5|Full|No|
 |IBM License Metric Tool|9.2|9.2 and later maintenance|9.5|Full|No|

-## Security Management
+## Security management
 |Supported Software|Version|Supported software minimum|Product minimum|Components|Operating System Restrictions?|
 |-----------|-----|------------------|-----|------|-------------|
 |CA Siteminder|12.0*|12.0 and later maintenance|9.5|Full|No|